Traffic Light

 If unsure, apply the 80/20 rule (Pareto Principle):

-Traffic lights may be mapped when all the following circumstances exist:
+Traffic lights may be mapped when all of the following circumstances exist:

 :white_check_mark: Traffic lights are fixed and permanent installations